microavia/messgen/README.md

 ## Generate messages

 All data types should be placed in one directory.
-Each protocol should can be placed in any arbitrary directory.
+Each protocol can be placed in any arbitrary directory.

-`types` is base directory for type definitions (specifying multiple type directories is allowed).
+`types` is the base directory for type definitions (specifying multiple type directories is allowed).
 The subdirectories are treated as namespaces "my_company/core" or "my_company/the_product/some_items".

 `protocol` is a single protocol definition file (specifying multiple protocols is allowed).
-The protocol consists of base directory and protocol name separated by a colon e.g. "protocols_dir:my_namespace/protocol".
+The protocol consists of a base directory and protocol name separated by a colon e.g. "protocols_dir:my_namespace/protocol".

 Message generator usage: